otto-de-legacy/varnishevent/README.rst

 REQUIREMENTS
 ============

-This version of varnishevent requires Varnish 4.0.3 or 4.0.4.
+This version of varnishevent requires Varnish 4.1.0 through 4.1.2.
+See the project repository for version that are compatible with other versions of Varnish.

 DATA BUFFERS